<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1776507535977856&amp;ev=PageView&amp;noscript=1">

 Will you finish the new room with budget finishes, mid-range, or luxury features?
 If you are working with a professional designer, he or she can give you an idea of what will fit with your budget even before you get estimates from builders.

 It’s fun to consider these features: two sinks, a soaking tub, a shower with multiple heads, high-end faucets, a frameless glass shower enclosure or a shower with no door at all, built-in shower seats and shelves, a luxury toilet in a separate enclosure, large windows, custom lighting, stone or ceramic tile or wood treatments for the walls and floor.
-For more on spa-like master baths, click here.
+For more on spa-like primary baths, click here.

 5. Have you gathered inspiration and ideas?

 Create a Houzz Ideabook or Pinterest board to stash the things you like best so you can share them with family members, designers, and builders.
 Take advantage of open houses and home tours.
-Ask friends with master baths what features are important and which ones may be extraneous.
+Ask friends with primary baths what features are important and which ones may be extraneous.
 There are also several home remodeling apps to help guide you in the early phases of home remodeling.

 6. Will you be able to work in enough storage (as if there’s ever enough)?